zkVerify/zkverify-docs/docs/tutorials/05-submit-proofs/05-groth16_proof_submission.md

 ## Step 3: Sending the proof to zkVerify for verification

 1. Head to [polkadot.js.org frontend](https://polkadot.js.org/apps/?rpc=wss%3A%2F%2Ftestnet-rpc.zkverify.io#/extrinsics)
-2. Select your account (you must have some ACME).
+2. Select your account (you must have some tVFY).
 3. Choose the `settlementGroth16Pallet`, and the `submitProof` extrinsic.
 4. Inside the field `vkOrHash` select `Vk`
 5. Fill in all the required fields by copy-pasting them from the json files obtained in the previous step.
 All the fields should be pasted without quotes.
 For the `gammaAbcG1` field and the `input` field you may need to click on the `Add Item` button a certain number of times, depending on the number of corresponding entries in your json files.